komalali/komal-blogs/content/blog/lambda-layers/index.md

 ## Prior knowledge

-I started out knowing almost nothing.
-Basically two things:
+I started out with very little knowledge about running headless browsers or AWS.
+Basically just these two things:

 1. I knew that a Lambda function has limits on how big the size of the package that you deploy (50mb compressed) and how long it can run for (15 minutes).
 2. I knew that I had to use a headless browser to create the PDF.
 [Puppeteer](https://github.com/GoogleChrome/puppeteer) (a Node library that provides a high-level API to run headless chrome) seemed like the best option, as it has a very convenient `Page.toPdf()` function.